0xVector/softarch-enr1/milestone2-exam-review/quality-requirements.md

 - solution: Implement a notification delivery router that can direct notifications from the ntfMaker to all the supported notification methods.
 New methods can be added by implementing a new delivery module and registering it with the router.

 ## Interoperability with the rest of the SIS (Design, Interoperability)
 - what: the exam system must be able to communicate with the rest of the system.
 Other parts of the system must be able to easily access the functionality this system.
 - how: Exam System <---> (data exchange) <---> SIS
 - solution: Create an *extra container as an interface for the Exam System*.

+## Plugin Architecture for Grade Suggestion (Design, Extensibility)
+- what: The grading system must support adding new plugins that automatically suggest grades based on test answers, reducing manual work for teachers.
+- how: Developer ---> (adds new grade suggestion plugin) ---> Validation Plugin Manager ---> (new plugin active) ---> 1 day development time
+- solution: Validation Plugin Manager uses user created plugins based on a defined interface to suggest grades for students based on different criteria.

 **TODO:** iterate on the C4 model to add qualitative requirements